Are you ready to get rid of PMI? Private mortgage insurance can add hundreds of dollars to a mortgage payment. Here’s how to remove PMI payments.

 Pay Down Your Mortgage

-One way to get rid of PMI is to simply take the purchase price of the home and multiply it by 80%, and then pay your mortgage down to that amount.
+One way to get rid of PMI is to simply take the purchase price of the home and multiply it by 80%.
+Then pay your mortgage down to that amount.
 So if you paid $250,000 for the home, 80% of that value is $200,000.
 Once you pay the loan down to $200,000, you can have the PMI removed.

 According to the Consumer Financial Protection Bureau (CFPB), you must also meet the following conditions in order to have your PMI removed: